MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Space around zones

-The **Show space around zones** check box enables you to determine what sort of margin will surround each FancyZone window.
+The **Show space around zones** setting enables you to determine what sort of margin will surround each FancyZone window.
 The **Space around zones** field enables you to set a custom value for the width of the margin.
 With the Zones Editor open, change the **Show space around zones** after changing the values to see the new value applied.

 The **Distance to highlight adjacent zones** enables you to set a custom value for the amount of space between zones until they snap together, or before both are highlighted enabling them to merge together.